NativeScript/docs-v7/start/ns-setup-win.md

 * Android SDK Build-tools 23.0.0 or a later stable official release
 * (Optional) Genymotion to expand your testing options

-### Quick setup
+### Quick Setup

 If this is your first time developing a mobile project, consider using the one-liner scripts in this section to effortlessly setup your machine.
 If you have experience developing mobile apps, you may skip to the [Environment Requirements](#environment-requirements) section below.

-Open Start Menu, search for `Command Prompt` and start it.
+Open the Start Menu, search for `Command Prompt` and start it.
 This opens a console window.
 Copy and paste this script:

 > @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/NativeScript/nativescript-cli/production/setup/native-script.ps1'))"